Forgotten Hard Rock Albums: Iron Maiden, "The X Factor" (1995)

 The change in mood wasn't limited merely to the album's packaging.
-Whether it was in response to the musical climate of the times, or the fact that Steve Harris had experienced a messy divorce and the death of his father during the writing and recording process for the disc, The X Factor turned out to be the darkest, gloomiest, most depressing album of Iron Maiden's career.
+Whether it was Maiden's response to the musical climate of the time, or the fact that Steve Harris experienced a messy divorce and the death of his father during the writing and recording process for the disc, The X Factor turned out to be the darkest, gloomiest, most depressing album of Iron Maiden's career.
 Listeners found it to be a mostly unrelenting slog, with Bayley's lower-register vocal style sounding totally alien to a generation of fans that had been grown up with the power and theatrics of Bruce Dickinson, aka "The Human Air Raid Siren."
 The outcry from fans and critics alike was swift ... and savage.

 "Man on the Edge"

 My reaction after my first spin of The X Factor was something along the lines of "What the @#$% is this crap?
 The new guy sucks!" before I yanked it out of my CD player and flung it across the room.
 My standing as a Maiden fanboy wouldn't let me simply dismiss the album after one listen, however, so I gave it several more tries over the next few weeks.
 Honestly, I really wanted to like The X Factor and kept hoping that it would finally "click," but when it continued to leave me cold I eventually gave up, traded the disc in at my local used-CD store, and moved on with my life.
 It would seem that the rest of the Metal world did the same.
 While The X Factor briefly graced the top ten in Maiden's native Britain and several other European territories, it was barely a blip on the radar in the U.S., debuting at a pitiful #147 on the Billboard Top 200.
 To be fair, the album's American release was being handled by a small independent label (CMC International Records) that didn't have a lot of marketing muscle, but it probably wouldn't have made much difference if it had been released on a major, since the entire country was in Seattle mode at the time.

 "Lord of the Flies"